divio/divio-cloud-docs/introduction/includes/02-create-1-set-up.rst

 Any web application in any language can run on Divio, as long as there is nothing that prevents its being Dockerised.
 For convenience we some ready-to-go project types for applications built in Java, PHP, Node and other languages.
 Use of these is optional.
-You can also start with a *No platform* project, in which you build your application from a blank sheet.
+You can also start with a *Build your own* project, in which you build your application from a blank sheet.

 For this tutorial, select the following options for your project (other options should be left on their default